nickderobertis/cryptocompare-py/docs/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Quick Start Example documentation!
+Welcome to Cryptocompare-Py documentation!
 *********************************************

-Some intro text.
 To get started, look here.

 .. toctree::